 The Cook Islands has forged a name as a dream wedding destination for couples looking to begin their life together in paradise, with many couples choosing to stay on for their honeymoon.
-There are gorgeous, romantic adults-only boutiques and resorts on both Rarotonga and Aitutaki.
-Indulge in a spa treatment by a waterfall, or create a dream dining experience barefoot in the sand at a table for two set up just for yourselves on a stretch of beach lit by candlelight.
+There are gorgeous, romantic adults-only boutique resorts on both Rarotonga and Aitutaki.
+Indulge in a spa treatment by a waterfall, or create a dream dining experience , at a table for two, on a stretch of beach lit by candlelight.
 Wake up in your suite overlooking Aitutaki Lagoon, one of the must-see places in the world.
-Enjoy an evening paddleboarding into the endless blue or lie back in a hammock with your loved one and enjoy the setting sun over the sea.
+Enjoy an evening paddleboard into the endless blue or lie back in a hammock with your loved one and enjoy the setting sun over the sea.

 It’s a family affair

-Most resorts offer wonderful cultural entertainment for the whole family as well as kids clubs or babysitting for those nights when parents want some quality time to themselves. can be fussy eaters but Cook Island resorts and restaurants have a plethora of family-friendly options.
-There is nothing more relaxing and enjoyable than ‘feet in the sand’ dining where the kids can play on the beach while the parents enjoy a delicious drink.
+Most resorts offer wonderful cultural entertainment for the whole family as well as kids clubs or babysitting for those nights when parents want some quality time to themselves.
+Children can be fussy eaters, but Cook Island resorts and restaurants have a plethora of family-friendly options.
+There is nothing more relaxing and enjoyable than ‘feet in the sand’ dining where the kids can play on the beach while the parents enjoy a delicious cocktail.

 We recommend a visit to one of the cultural villages, such as Te Vara Nui, where you will savour a Cook Island umu (earth oven) feast and have an unforgettable night of music, singing and dancing.
 Oceania Expeditions can ensure that your family’s experiences of the Cook Islands will be all that you wish for in this safe, friendly and unique part of paradise.

 For foodies, you’ll love the taste of just-picked tropical fruits, the freshest seafood you can find and the scrumptious local specialty ‘ika mata’ raw fish marinated in coconut cream and lime.
-Visit the Punanga Nui Markets on a Saturday for fresh produce and crafts, or pop into a village church on Sunday for a taste of contemporary Tonga, and a dose of electrifying soulful gospel.
+Visit the Punanga Nui Markets on a Saturday for fresh produce and crafts, or pop into a village church on Sunday for a taste of contemporary Cook Islands, and a dose of powerful soulful gospel music.

 The Cook Islands offer some incredible back to nature experiences.
-Rarotonga is only 32 kms in circumference, and a cycle through the lanes and tracks with local storytellers delivers a compelling and genuine experience, highlighting the rich history and heritage with a focus on music, myths and culture of the land.
-Take a cross-island trek through the interior of the island and hear about traditional medicines and local flora and fauna.
+Rarotonga is only 32 kms in circumference, and a cycle through the lanes and tracks with local storytellers delivering a compelling and genuine experience, highlighting the rich history and heritage with a focus on music, myths and culture of the land.
+Take a cross-island trek through the peaks of the interior and hear about traditional medicines and local flora and fauna.
 In Aitutaki, snorkel or dive the infamous lagoon abundant with coral, fish and turtles.
 For those willing to go a little further afield (see below), the rewards are enormous.

 For those looking to venture off the beaten path, Atiu is an eco-lovers paradise.
-Its special appeal is the birdlife, festooned as it is with rare giant ferns and abundant foliage.
-The rarest, the Kopeka is a tiny swiftlet that navigates its flight in pitch black, sensing its journey using sonar.
+Its special appeal is the birdlife, and the abundant rare giant ferns.
+The rarest bird, the Kopeka, is a tiny swiftlet that navigates its flight in pitch black, sensing its journey using sonar.
 Found nowhere else in the world it lives inside the Anatakitaki limestone caves that edge the island.
 A walk through the caves is like entering a prehistoric cathedral from Lord of the Rings.
 Stalagmites and stalactites carve a pathway through crystal clear pools of water.
-It’s not hard to see why the caves are considered sacred and has traditionally been used as an ancestral burial site.
+It’s not hard to see why the caves are considered sacred and have traditionally been used as an ancestral burial site.

-Atiu attracts adventurous spirits, willing to forego the luxury of Rarotonga and Atataki and step back 30 years into a Cook Islands before tourism existed.
-Life meanders at an (even more) leisurely pace, a tiny township is home to a handful of cafes, however most people still live a subsistence lifestyle.
-Gardens thrive in its rich soil and on certain days the soft aroma of organically grown coffee beans roasting wafts past from plantations that produce some of the best Arabica coffee in the Pacific.
+Atiu attracts adventurous spirits, willing to forego the luxury of Rarotonga and Atuataki and step back 30 years into the Cook Islands before tourism existed.
+Life meanders at a leisurely pace, a tiny township is home to a handful of cafes, however, most local people still live a subsistence lifestyle.
+Gardens thrive in its rich soil and on certain days the soft aroma of organically grown coffee beans roasting, wafts past from plantations that produce some of the best Arabica coffee in the Pacific.